geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

-The syntax of the double square brackets will seem strange, providing a taster of how R 'sees' spatial data (see Section x).
+The syntax of the double square brackets will seem strange, providing a taster of how R 'sees' spatial data.
 Do not worry about this for now.
-Of interest here is that the number of vertices has shrunk, from 6,084 to only 44, without losing much information about the shape of the line.
+Of interest here is that the number of vertices has shrunk, from over 6,000 to only 44, without losing much information about the shape of the line.
 To test this, try plotting the original and simplified tracks on your computer: when visualized using the `plot` function,